ghoomfrog/silili/vocabulary.md

 - *lwi* is a downward fist rotating to become sideways.
 - *sata* is a vertical sideways flat hand with all fingers touching, not near the head or chest.
 - *lanka* is pretending to pull an invisible ball sideways out of the way.
-- *liki* is a vertical sideways flat hand with fingers bent 90 degrees, in front of the chest.
+- *liki* is a backward side-pointing closed hand with an open index and thumb, in front of the chest.
 - *nuki* is a vertical sideways flat hand with fingers bent 90 degrees, rotated 45 degrees to look like a triangular dome.
 - *wiw* is a forward-pointing index doing a twirling gesture.
 - *pampa* is a version of the upward "tiny" hand gesture where the index and thumb are very spread.